jabuxas/abyss/README.md

   curl -F "file=@/path/to/file" -H "X-Auth: "$(cat /path/to/.key) http://localhost:3235/
   ```

+- it is also possible to add a `-Fsecret=` to your POST to make filenames bigger and harder to guess.

 - you should probably create an `alias` or a `function` to do this automatically for you.
   <details>
   <summary>click for an example for bash/zsh:</summary>